pbberlin/struc2frm/README.md

     frm.Items2 = []string{"berta", "dora"} // setting defaults if request parsing did not yield any user input }
 ```

-### radiogroup

-Like select but rendered as radio inputs.

 ## Submit button